Biography

 Professional Experience

-2017 - 2024: Distinguished Professor of Landscape Architecture, The Pennsylvania State University (PSU)
+Distinguished Professor Emeritus, The Pennsylvania State University (PSU)

 2000: Interim Head, Dept. of Landscape Architecture, PSU